-The financial statements include certain prior-year summarized information, which is presented for comparative purposes only.
-Accordingly, such information should be read with JFGC's 2020 financial statements, from which the summarized information was derived.
+The financial statements include certain prior-year summarized information in total, but not by net asset class or functional expense category.
+Such information does not include sufficient detail to constitute a presentation in conformity with US GAAP.
+Accordingly, such information should be read with JFGC's 2021 financial statements, from which the summarized information was derived.